dariushazimi/git_tutorial/README.md

 	git config --global --list

 git add -u # to update git after changes such as move a file to a new file name

+git add -A # make all modification possible on to current working directory and add it to git index